-An important note to the symptoms above is that heat exhaustion, although uncomfortable, does not need immediate professional medical response.
+An important note to the symptoms above is that heat exhaustion, although uncomfortable, does not need an immediate professional medical response.
 However, if the symptoms last for longer than 30 minutes after beginning the cooling down process, or the symptoms are more severe and aren’t showing signs of progress, the body may be taking the next, more serious step: heat stroke.

 HEAT STROKE CAN CAUSE BRAIN DAMAGE AND DEATH – DO NOT HESITATE TO CALL 911

 Additional Heat Stroke Symptoms: Fainting, Throbbing Headache, Lack of Sweating, Red, Hot, Dry Skin, Shallow Breathing, Seizures & Unconsciousness.

 Whether it’s heat exhaustion or potential heat stroke, the treatment can be the same.
 After deciding whether medical professionals need to get involved, the main goal in treating either heat stroke or exhaustion is cooling the body down.

 Find a nice spot in the shade, by water, or in air conditioning to let your body cool down.

 Keep your skin out of direct sunlight, but remove any clothing that may be restrictive to blood flow.